48 Hours in Helsinki

 Teerenpeli was one of the first microbreweries established in Finland so it was only natural that I wanted to stop by one of their locations to try their beer firsthand.

-Their restaurant Teerenpeli Kamppi, located in the heart of Helsinki, was the perfect place to do this.
+Their restaurant Teerenpeli Kamppi, in the heart of Helsinki, was the perfect place to do this.
 Like Il Birrificio, the restaurant blended different décor brilliantly.
 I can only describe this place as industrial farmhouse chic.
 It sounds like an odd combination but they pull it off well.
 Plus, they have good beer, great service, and a top-notch location.

-I stopped in after wandering the streets of Helsinki alone-Albert left early that morning- to enjoy some nice craft beer and people watching, and do some journaling.
+I stopped in after wandering the streets of Helsinki alone-Albert left early that morning- to enjoy some nice craft beer and people watching and to do some journaling.
 The first beer I tried was their Vauhti Veikko, a wheat beer, followed by the H.O.P.
 2017 an American Wheat Ale.
 The Vauhti was nice and smooth and the second was, as its name implies was hoppy, a little too much so for my taste.
 But still both were pleasant and the perfect way to spend a winter afternoon in Helsinki.

 I was looking for a place to have dinner by myself after Albert left and I happened upon Juuri-as it’s one of the few places open on Sunday.
 Juuri uses local, organic ingredients and specializes in modern Finnish food served in small portions, called Sapas.

 I knew I hit the jackpot when I saw a cocktail made with sea buckthorn on the drink menu.
-Ever since I had sea buckthorn jam at the Great Northern Food hall in New York City I’ve been addicted to this shrub.
+Ever since I had sea buckthorn jam at the Great Northern Food Hall in New York City I’ve been addicted to this shrub.

 Being on my own, I was limited in how much of the food menu that I could taste but I did my best.
 The meal began with smoked celeriac soup, compliments of the chef.
 Who knew this root vegetable could taste so good?!
 I’ve been experimenting with celeriac recipes since I started doing CSA (Community Sponsored Agriculture) a few years back but this soup was simply out of this world.
 A great way to start the meal, after the sea buckthorn breeze that is.
 I continued with the Arctic Char with cabbage, lambskin with beetroot, egg with buckwheat and fennel, and black salsify (a root vegetable) with mustard.
-I made every attempt to save room for dessert but this was a definitely a case of my eyes being too big for my stomach.
+I made every attempt to save room for dessert but this was definitely a case of my eyes being too big for my stomach.
 In a word, Juuri was heavenly and I highly recommend eating there if you go to Helsinki.